 Datasets.
-Given that the number of Jordan curves explodes exponentially with the image size, a procedure that could provide curves without introducing a bias for learning is unknown.
+Given that the number of Jordan curves explodes exponentially with the image size, a procedure that could provide curves without introducing a well-defined bias for learning is unknown.
 We introduce three algorithms to generate different types of Jordan curves.
 For each dataset, we generate 95K images for training, 5K for validation and 10K for testing.
 All the datasets are constructed to fulfill the constraints introduced in Sec.
-2. In addition, for testing and validation sets, we only use images that are dissimilar to all images from the training set.
-Two images are considered dissimilar if at least 25% of the pixels of the curve are in different locations.
-In the following, we briefly introduce each dataset (see App.
-F for details).
-Fig. 3a, shows examples of curves for each dataset.
+2. We construct three different datasets of 42×42 pixel image size, called Polar, Spiral and Digs.
+Fig. 2a, shows examples of curves for each dataset, see App.
+E for the description on how the curves are generated.
+Note that the Polar dataset has different complexities depending on the number of vertices of the shape.
+We refer to each of these datasets as Polar with a prefix with the amount of vertices, e.g. 24-Polar.